 Why do marketers perform market research?
 It’s about the four P’s — product, pricing, placement, and promotion.
-Of course, you can find out some other useful things by doing market research, but it all comes down to this: market research is an activity whose aim is to gather information that will help you improve your business in the areas that matter the most.
+Of course, you can find out some other useful things by doing market research, but it all comes down to this: market research is an activity whose aim is to gather the information that will help you improve your business in the areas that matter most.

 How do you go about performing market research?
 If it revolves around getting actionable information, then market research should involve asking the right questions to the right people.
-But making sure that the questions don’t cover too broad of a ground is equally as important as making sure they don’t cause you to pigeonhole and get a restricted view of the situation.
+But making sure that the questions don’t cover too broad of ground is equally as important as making sure they don’t cause you to pigeonhole and get a restricted view of the situation.
 It’s all about balance, and you can achieve it if you can find your customers’ answers to these five questions.

 Who Are You?

-Every business needs to know who their ideal customer is.
+Every business needs to know who its ideal customer is.
 The ideal customer is the person you have in mind when developing your products and services, and the person you’re talking to in all of your marketing.

 When you’re performing market research, you will want to find whether the people you are asking for opinions are the people whose opinions matter to you.
 You usually achieve this by asking demographic questions such as age, sex, education level, income level, occupation, and location.
-These questions are usually short and easy to answer, so you can get away with asking more than a few of them — as many as you need to determine which subjects of your survey are ideal customers, and which aren’t.
+These questions are usually short and easy to answer.
+You can get away with asking more than a few of them — as many as you need to determine which subjects of your survey are ideal customers, and which aren’t.

 What’s Troubling You?

-One of the best ways to determine areas where your products or services could use some improvement is to ask your ideal customers whether they’re having any troubles with your products or services.
+One of the best ways to determine areas where your products or services could use some improvement is to ask your ideal customers, whether they’re having any troubles with your products or services.

 What Do You Really Want?